bruce/spex/README.markdown

       assert_creates_file '/tmp/foo'
     end

-If this was in `scenarios.rb`, you could run this with stringup:
+If this was in `scenarios.rb`, you could run this with spex:

-    $ stringup execute scenarios.rb --scenario new
+    $ spex execute scenarios.rb --scenario new

 If you had named the scenario `default`, the `--scenario` option wouldn't have been necessary, ie: